c0dev0id/shagen.me/content/posts/_index.md

 $file     : variable that's consistent within the article
 <file>    : mandatory placeholder
 ```
-I don't target the beginner.
-I assume you know how to install software
+I don't target the absolute beginner.
+I assume you know how to install
-and learn about unknown programs and commands.
+software and learn about unknown programs and commands.